Bronson M. Cutting

-Bronson Murray Cutting (June 23, 1888 – May 6, 1935) was a United States senator from New Mexico.
-A prominent progressive Republican, he had also been a newspaper publisher and military attaché.
+Bronson Murray Cutting (June 23, 1888 – May 6, 1935) was a newspaper publisher, military attaché, and United States senator representing New Mexico.
+A prominent progressive Republican, he supported the independence of the Philippines, opposed government censorship, and supported Franklin Roosevelt's candidacy for president in 1932.

 Biography

 Bronson Cutting was born in Great River, Long Island, New York, on June 23, 1888, at his family's country seat of Westbrook.
 He was the third of four children born to William Bayard Cutting (1850–1912) and Olivia Peyton Murray (1855–1949).

 He attended the common schools and Groton School and graduated from Harvard University in 1910 where he was a member of the Delphic Club.
 Shortly after graduation, he became an invalid due to recurrent tuberculosis and moved to Santa Fe, New Mexico, at the advice of his doctors to restore his health.
 He became a newspaper publisher in 1912 and published the Santa Fe New Mexican and El Nuevo Mexicano.
 From 1912 to 1918 he served as president of the New Mexican Printing Company, and of the Santa Fe New Mexican Publishing Corporation from 1920 until his death.

 During World War I, Cutting was commissioned a captain and served as an assistant military attaché of the American Embassy in London, in 1917 and 1918.
 He was regent of the New Mexico Military Institute in 1920 and served as chairman of the board of commissioners of the New Mexican State Penitentiary in 1925.